semework/AiMedOrchestra/README.md

 > one that never sleeps, never forgets, and constantly studies the
 > newest medical breakthroughs?”*
 > That vision is OmniHospital AI, an open-source **multi-agent** platform
-> that bundles ten specialized AIs—each a board-certified genius in
+> that bundles eleven specialized AIs—each a board-certified genius in
 > its own domain—into a single, cooperative care team.

 > **Practice notebook**: see **`aimedorchestra_demo_notebook.ipynb`** for a guided tour with a router diagram, inline chat, and smoke‑tests.